Gluten Free Homestyle Chicken and Noodles is comfort food at its finest! Thick and comforting with chewy, homemade gluten free noodles.

-Since going gluten free over a year ago I’ve come to terms with the fact that there are certain things I can’t eat anymore, and that’s (usually!) fine.
-These days, replacements can be found for traditional pizza and potstickers – my favorite gluten-filled foods – though there’s been more than one occasion when I’ve wandered down the frozen foods aisle gazing wistfully at the fat frozen egg noodles I used to toss into homemade chicken and noodles, wishing I could go back in time for just a little while.
+Since going gluten free I’ve come to terms with the fact that there are certain foods I can’t eat anymore, and that’s (usually!) fine.
+That said, I admit to wandering down the frozen foods aisle gazing wistfully at the fat frozen egg noodles I used to toss into homemade chicken and noodles, wishing I could have one last taste.

-Thick, chewy, and classically comforting, frozen egg noodles plump into near dumplings when dropped into hot, steamy broth and are seriously just, THE BEST.
-But they’re also made with all-purpose flour…until now!
+Thick, chewy, and comforting, frozen egg noodles plump into near dumplings when dropped into hot, steamy broth, but they’re made with all-purpose flour…until now!

 Behold, Gluten Free Homestyle Chicken and Noodles!